manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetFriendly("Jane");

-Yeah, right: It's the exact same code!
+It's the exact same code!
 Writing TypeScript means writing JavaScript code exactly like we did before, but *optionally* adding type safety if and only if we want to.

-This means that while we could simply keep the TypeScript code above as it is, we are now able to improve it in terms of type safety if we want, like this:
+This means that while we could simply keep the TypeScript code above as it is, we now *can* improve it in terms of type safety, like this:

     const greetFriendly = (name: string) => {
         console.log("Hello " + name);